AhmadFawzyFcih/Fustany-Task/README.md

   - add new category : http://localhost:3000/api/v1/categories
   - add new product  : http://localhost:3000/api/v1/products
   - add product to favorite list : http://localhost:3000/api/v1/products/favorite

-4-I have finished the task with bonus points except this two point :
-   - Adding your Testing code.
-   - Deploy it to Heroku so that we can test the solution online.